Our Sustainable Travel

 Thompson Okanagan’s long-term sustainability strategy has, so far, led to a 3% increase in revenue, while still positively impacting the inhabitants, fauna, and flora.
 It was the first destination in Canada to begin a regional tourism strategy with a commitment to responsible, sustainable tourism.

 In 2017 the region was officially certified as the first location in the Americas to have achieved the Biosphere Certified Destination accreditation from the Responsible Tourism Institute.

-Why Jackson Hole & Yellowstone?
+Sustainability in Jackson Hole & Yellowstone

 After becoming one of the first destinations to adopt sustainability standards at the management level, it’s successfully held that line.
 In response to the 2012 findings of the Global Sustainable Tourism Council’s Sustainable Destination Criteria Early Adopters Program, in 2014 The Riverwind Foundation’s Jackson Hole and Yellowstone Sustainable Destination Program was established.

 57 stakeholders, steered by a committee of 12 sustainability experts, have been established by the foundation, and 280 businesses have received sustainability training.
 Since then, 200 local businesses have qualified as sustainable businesses, 49 green collar jobs have been created, and the efforts have gone beyond just businesses.
 250 students have participated in sustainability projects and 7,400 have been given the Jackson Hole Sustainability Report Card.
 Efforts have even extended to travelers, as over 100,000 have been granted the Jackson Hole Sustainability Code of Conduct.